Data Centers in Cambodia

 Power availability is expanding to meet the needs of the growing digital sector, with a focus on diversifying the energy mix.

-Average Cost Of Power: Industrial electricity is priced at US$0.14/kWh as of September 2025.
-This rate is higher than some regional neighbors, reflecting the ongoing investment in grid stability and modernization.
+Average Cost Of Power: Industrial electricity is priced at US$0.14/kWh as of January 2026.
+This rate reflects ongoing investment in grid stability and modernization across the capital.

-Power Grid Reliability: Major data center corridors in Phnom Penh benefit from well-engineered infrastructure and redundant paths from multiple substations.
+Power Grid Reliability: Major data center corridors in Phnom Penh benefit from well-engineered infrastructure and redundant paths from multiple substations to ensure consistent uptime.

 Market Access, Business & Tax Climate